 - A winter hike: Hit up your favorite local park or recreation area.
 Lace up your winter boots, find your hat and mittens and bring some water.
 Have fun wandering the trails with friends.
 Wooded trails are always a little more magical in the winter.

 - Snowshoeing: If you don’t own a pair, then bring a friend and rent snowshoes for an hour or two.
 Whether you pick a local groomed trail or an area of untouched snow, it’s a fun way to spend an afternoon.

 - Après, Après, Après: Whether it’s after skiing – or snowshoeing, tubing, skating or hiking – make sure to make time for some après refreshments and downtime.
 Pack some snacks and beverages for an outdoor picnic or move the party indoors and find seats at your favorite local restaurant or coffee shop.

-Celebrate with friends.
 Much like people have happily turned holidays like Thanksgiving into “Friends-giving” feasts, it’s easy to morph special times like Valentine’s Day into days set aside to gather with those you love to spend time with.
 Pick someone’s home for a bring-a-dish gathering, or create a themed, costume dinner or rom-com movie night with friends.

-Play our music.
 Adding music to your Valentine’s Day is a great way to set the mood.
 And Michigan is known for producing great singers and musicians, so pick your favorite homegrown talent to make it special.
 Whether you spin tunes from the Motown collection – The Supremes, Smokey Robinson, Marvin Gaye or Stevie Wonder – or trend toward the newer sounds of Lord Huron, The Accidentals, Myron Elkins or Billy Strings, select some songs that will be the backdrop for a memorable evening.
 You might even be inspired to do a little dancing.

 Photo credit: Getty Images